ChrstphrHll/npc_gen/students/Shenai Inqoul.md

 ---
 # Shenai Inqoul
 ### Description
-- Tiefling Monk from Magmus Centerhold
+- Tiefling Monk from Verdain
 - 2nd year Assault student in Burk
 - short frizzy dark red hair that's plain, Deep Blue eyes, and Olive skin
 - Is Intrepid and Immature, and has Pessimism as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes